iyyappan16/here_aws/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 1. Using the Visual editor, we’re going to create an IAM policy to allow our Lambda function access to the DynamoDB table created in the previous section.
 To begin, click Service, begin typing DynamoDB in Find a service, and click DynamoDB.

-1. Click Action, begin typing BatchWriteItem in Filter actions, and tick the BatchWriteItem checkbox.
+1. Click Action, begin typing 'BatchWriteItem' in Filter actions, and tick the 'BatchWriteItem' checkbox.

 1. Click Resources, click Add ARN in table, and construct the ARN of the DynamoDB table you created in the previous section by specifying the Region, Account, and Table Name.
 In Region, enter the AWS Region in which you have created the DynamoDB table in the previous section, e.g.: us-east-1.
 In Account, enter your AWS Account ID which is a twelve-digit number, e.g.: 123456789012.
 To find your AWS account ID number in the AWS Management Console, click on Support in the navigation bar in the upper-right, and then click Support Center.
 Your currently signed in account ID appears in the upper-right corner below the Support menu.

 1. In Table Name, enter UnicornLocation and you should see your ARN in the Specify ARN for table field and it should look similar to: